-- give students the opportunity to work alongside NGOs and lawyers across Asia who require assistance with casework, research, and advocacy briefs
+- give students the opportunity to work alongside NGOs and lawyers across Asia who require assistance with casework, research, and advocacy briefs, and

 - give students real-life, hands-on experience working under careful guidance and supervision from experienced staff.

-This video was produced by Monash Law's Eleos Anti-Death Penalty Clinic students for the World Coalition Against the Death Penalty, in hope that it will raise awareness of the predicament in retentionist countries and make a difference in the fight towards global abolition of the death penalty.
-This year’s theme was ‘access to counsel', which explores the denied access to effective legal representation in different cultural, political and social contexts across the globe.
+Every year, students of the Eleos Anti-Death Penalty Clinic produce a video for the World Coalition Against the Death Penalty marking World Day Against the Death Penalty.
+We hope that these videos will raise awareness of the situations in retentionist countries and make a difference in the fight towards global abolition of the death penalty.

 The theme of World Day 2021 was women and the death penalty.
 Watch the video below:

 Watch the 2020 video on access to counsel:

 Justice Project Pakistan is a Lahore-based NGO that represents highly vulnerable prisoners facing the death penalty in Pakistan and overseas.
 On 10 February 2021, following Justice Project Pakistan's long term strategic litigation campaign challenging the treatment of people with mental illness on death row, the Supreme Court of Pakistan made a landmark judgement in the case of Safia Bano and Others versus The State.
 This judgement made it unlawful to execute a person with mental illness who is not able to understand the reason for their sentence to death and established safeguards to ensure that persons with mental illness are provided with appropriate protections at all stages of the criminal justice process.